Wheelchair Van Buying Tips

 We cannot stress the importance of this aspect when purchasing a wheelchair accessible vehicle.
 The size of the wheelchair user, the size of the wheelchair itself, and the size of the family/occupants must all be taken into account when selecting the right vehicle on top of many other factors.
 This is where it becomes extremely important that you are completely transparent about your disability, any limitations and needs, both immediate and future.
 Just like any disability, there are many variables that come into play which can affect decisions: age, level of dexterity, and countless others.
 Your answers to these questions will make it possible for a mobility consultant to recommend the correct type, size, and model of accessible vehicle needed to address your needs and desires.

-8. Decide Between a Rear-Entry, or a Side-Entry Conversion
+8. Decide Between a Rear-Entry or Side-Entry Conversion

 There are two basic types of wheelchair accessible vehicles, side-entry and rear-entry.
 In a side-entry vehicle the ramp deploys from the side door, allowing the wheelchair user access to the center and front seating areas of the vehicle.
 This is by far the most popular type of conversion, and the only choice for a user if he/she is planning to drive.
 In a rear-entry vehicle, the ramp deploys from the rear hatch area, allowing the wheelchair user access to the rear and midsection of the vehicle, but not the front.
 Users in rear entry conversions are unable to ride in the front driver, or passenger seating area.